ppone/docs/accounting/netsuite.md

 ### Enabling Auto-Sync

 Auto-sync will run accounting syncs automatically for you on an ongoing basis.
-Once auto-sync is enabled, accounting syncs will happen approximately once per hour.
+Once auto-sync is enabled, accounting syncs will happen once per day.
 Here's how you can enable auto-sync:

 1. Go to **Settings** &rarr; **Accounting Sync**.
 Click **Configure** on the NetSuite integration.